IBM-Bluemix-Docs/go/index.md

 # Getting started tutorial
 {: #getting-started}

-The following tutorial walks you through the steps to create and deploy a Go application by using {{site.data.keyword.cloud_notm}} provided tools.
+The following tutorial walks you through the steps to create and deploy a Go application by using {{site.data.keyword.cloud}} provided tools.
 You can use the [{{site.data.keyword.dev_cli_short}} (`ibmcloud dev`) commands](/docs/cli?topic=cli-getting-started) on the command line or the web-based [{{site.data.keyword.cloud_notm}} App Development console](https://{DomainName}/developer/appservice/dashboard){: external} as shown in the following tutorial steps.
 By using either of these methods, you can generate a production-ready Go app in just minutes.

 ## Step 1.
 Creating a custom Go app
 {: #create-go-app}